First Minister Nicola Sturgeon stands by controversial school sex survey

-Nicola Sturgeon has warned against “whipping up concern” on behalf of parents over a controversial school survey which asks teenagers about their sexual experiences.
+Nicola Sturgeon has warned against “whipping up concern” on behalf of parents over a controversial school survey that asks teenagers about their sexual experiences.

 The first minister responded to reports of a backlash at the national health and wellbeing census created by the Scottish Government.